thecredibleway/thecredibleway-com/docs/faq/questions/how-can-the-bible-be-trusted-if-it-was-written-by-mere-men.md

 :::

-When skeptics question the Bible, they often do so without ever asking the true Author what He meant.
+When sceptics question the Bible, they often do so without ever asking the true Author what He meant.
 The Holy Spirit, who inspired the Scriptures, is still present today to guide, convict, and reveal truth to those who seek it.

 Rather than dismissing the Bible as a product of men, why not ask God to open your eyes as He did ours and many more?
 Just as